pbek/QOwnNotes/webpage/src/getting-started/importing-notes.md

 There is an Evernote import dialog you can reach in the `Note / Import` menu.

+## Joplin

+There is a Joplin import dialog you can reach in the `Note / Import` menu.

 ## Tomboy

 You can import your Tomboy Notes using a script called [Trombone](https://github.com/samba/trombone).